kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/database-jdbc.md

 ### Parameter { #parameter }

-Use `JdbcParameterColumnMapper<T>` when you need to manually map a query parameter value:
+Use `JdbcParameterColumnMapper<T>` when you need to manually map a query parameter value.
+The contract declares the value as nullable, so the mapper is also responsible for binding `NULL`:

 ===! ":fontawesome-brands-java: `Java`"